TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 In some Games like Left 4 Dead, Raft, Dead by Daylight and even Cemu Emulator it helped reducing input lag and improved fps a little.
 This isn't a Game Changer just simple optimization so the System will have less work.

-Here are my System Specs i made the tests on:<br/>
+Here are my Old System Specs i made the tests on:<br/>

 - AMD A8 5600k (OC on 4.5 GHz)
 - 4x4 GB DDR3 1600MHz